 They’re also particularly useful for new writers who want to build a habit of writing every day but are unsure of what to write about.

 How to Use These Writing Prompts

-The below writing prompts aren’t meant as final first lines for your work.
+The below writing prompts aren’t meant as the final first line for your work.